Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Experiments

 \subsection{Concept Validation: Identification of Spurious Behavior}

-Given the fitted models, we apply bias identification methods introduced in Sec.~\ref{sec:bias_identification} to detect the expected spurious model behavior.
+Given fitted models, we apply bias identification methods described in Sec.~\ref{sec:bias_identification} to detect the spurious model behavior.
 Throughout this section, we focus on the ResNet50 model trained on ISIC2019 with various confounders.
 We further limit our analyses to samples from the melanoma class to prevent that clustering model behavior results in clusters representing different classes, and instead allowing us to identify spurious sub-strategies for predicting the considered class.
+Results for other classes, model architectures, and datasets, including \gls{ecg} data, are presented in Appendix~\ref{app:sec:exp_bias_identification}.

 \paragraph{Data Perspective} We first apply \gls{spray} in input and latent space, computing input feature importance scores using \gls{lrp} summed over color channels.
-To obtain latent relevances, we use intermediate relevance scores in the \gls{lrp} computation process after the $3^\text{rd}$ (out of four) residual block, max-pooling over spatial dimensions to yield relevance scores $r_l \in \mathbb{R}^{C}$ for layer $l$ with $C$ channels.
+To obtain latent relevances, we use intermediate relevance scores from the \gls{lrp} computation after the $3^\text{rd}$ (out of four) residual block, max-pooled over spatial dimensions to yield relevance scores \mbox{$r_l \in \mathbb{R}^{m}$} for layer $l$ with $m$ channels.
 The clustering of pairwise cosine distances between heatmaps is shown in Fig.~\ref{fig:reveal_isic_all_methods} (\emph{top left}).
 Detected outlier clusters contain samples with spatially coherent biases, \eg, the black circle around the lesions originating from \texttt{microscopes} ($\mycirc[myred]$).
 In contrast, clustering latent relevance scores reveals more complex, less spatially dependent clusters, as shown in Fig.~\ref{fig:reveal_isic_all_methods} (\emph{top right}), including the \texttt{ruler} artifact~($\mycirc[myorange]$) and the \texttt{microscope}~($\mycirc[mypurple]$).
 Compared to those in input space, the cluster for the \texttt{microscope} in latent space represents a more diverse high-level concept.
 In the input space visualization, we further highlight samples from the \texttt{ruler} cluster detected in latent space.
 Instead of forming a cluster, they spread across the entire embedding space, indicating that the bias is too complex to be detected in input space.